 There are clear differences between the DreamCloud and Casper mattresses.
 Casper offers more options, but the DreamCloud also offers features that meet certain customers’ needs.
 Your unique body type and preferences, along with your budget, will determine which bed is best for you.

 The DreamCloud and DreamCloud Premier are the firmest mattresses covered in this review, both considered medium firm and rating 6 out of 10.
 People who weigh more than 230 pounds will probably feel more comfortable on these mattresses than any of the Casper models due to their strong support systems.

 The Casper Nova Hybrid is the softest mattress of the group, rating 4 out of 10.
 As a result, it rates highest with sleepers weighing less than 130 pounds.
 Heavier weight individuals tend to find that the Casper Nova Hybrid doesn’t offer the support they require.

 All of the beds covered in this review contain memory foam and relieve pressure well.
 Sleepers wanting the greatest amount of “hug” should opt for the softer Casper Nova Hybrid or the all-foam Casper Original.

 For many shoppers, price will impact which mattress works for them.
 The Casper Original is the least expensive and therefore the best for people on a budget.
-The DreamCloud comes with a lifetime warranty, however, which could save money over the long run.
+However, the DreamCloud and DreamCloud Premier both come with a lifetime warranty, and this could save you money in the long run.

 The majority of the beds covered in this review are hybrids, but the Casper Original comes in an all-foam model.
 These two construction types result in different feels and often sell for different prices.